ibm-cloud-docs/solution-tutorials/sql-database.md

----

-copyright:
-  years: 2017
-lastupdated: "2017-10-19"

----

-{:shortdesc: .shortdesc}
-{:new_window: target="_blank"}

 # SQL Database for Cloud Data

-This tutorial shows how to provision a SQL (relational) database service, create a table and load a larger data set into the database.
-Thereafter, we deploy a web app to make use of that data and show how to access the cloud database.
+This tutorial shows how to provision a SQL (relational) database service, create a table and load a larger data set, city informationy into the database.
+Thereafter, we deploy a web app "worldcities" to make use of that data and show how to access the cloud database.
 The app is written in Python using the [Flask framework](http://flask.pocoo.org/).

 ## Objectives